 As a reminder, I’ve created a set of wallpapers that you can download free and use as you wish.
 Let them be a reminder that you are created to matter, and to not fear failure.
 Pursue the things that matter.

-You can see them in the gallery at the bottom, or go straight to download each individual image:
+You can see them in the gallery at the bottom.

 If you appreciated this post, I would love it if you shared it with others via the social share buttons below.
 You never know who might need to hear this message at the right time to give them the kick they’ve been waiting for.